 We have a regular congregation of about 40 people for our 10am service on a Sunday, making for a more intimate and personal experience.
 We have a broad range of styles in leading, preaching and praying, with Holy Communion taking place most weeks.
 Our music is a combination of traditional and contemporary with some services featuring our wonderful organ.
 Our blended worship combines a standard Anglican (Common Worship) style with freer worship.

 All Saints services are often contemplative and reflective, with times of silence and stillness to help us connect with God on a deeper level.
 We also hold several one-off days such as quiet days, as well as regular events such as ‘The Waiting Room’, an hour each month on the third Wednesday at 7pm to be still and come to the Lord in the silence.
 Four times a year we host a 6pm Sunday DEEPER service with St Andrews, our partner church.

-All Saints has very strong links with our two local church schools: Malvern Wells Primary School and the Wyche Primary school which is right next door who come into the church regularly for services.
-These schools supply most of our regulars at Messy Church which has been running successfully at All Saints for several years now on the fourth Thursday afternoon of every month.
+We are closely integrated with the local community and have strong links with our two local church schools, Malvern Wells Primary School, and the Wyche Primary School located next door to the church; both come into the church regularly for services.
+These schools supply most of our participants at Messy Church, which has been running successfully at All Saints for many years, currently on the third Thursday afternoon of every month.

-All Saints also has a thriving Toddler Group on a Thursday morning which is regarded by many who attend as ‘the best Toddler Group in Malvern.’
+We also have a thriving Toddler Group meeting on a Thursday morning, which is regarded by many who attend as ‘the best Toddler Group in Malvern.’